 The transition into college can be a challenging one for all students.
 For students

-coming from a foster care situation or for those who have been living as independent
+coming from a foster care background, homeless situation or for those who have been

+Next Step provides additional support for our students coming from these, oftentimes, difficult situations.
 The keystone of our program is our group of student mentors.
-They are Next Step Program participants just like you who came from situations just like yours.
-Participants of our program come back semester after semester to offer peer support and encouragement to our newest members.
-Simply put, the Next Step Program brings students together to help one another.
+They are Next Step participants just like you who came from situations just like yours.
+Participants of our group come back semester after semester to offer peer support and encouragement to our newest members.
+Simply put, Next Step brings students together to help one another.

 Visit our website at www.mtsu.edu/nextstep for more info and contact information.